daniel-ehrensperger/uikit/README.md

 # UI-Kit

 The PNT Styleguide library is a growing resource with ready-to-use front-end building blocks and Sketch Files for internal use.
-We've used the ones you'll find in this UI-Kit to build our Digital Products.
+We've used the ones you'll find in this UI-Kit to build our Digital Prototypes.

 ##### Release Notes
-### New in UI-Kit 1.0.1
+### New in UI-Kit 1.2
+* Added Looping Elements: 2FA Form.
+* Added Pulse Elements: Buttons, Charts, Forms...
-* png icons replaced by svg icons
+* png icons replaced by svg icons...

 ### Other Enhancements